 - Sauté the mushrooms.
 In just a bit of oil.
 Did you know that using less fat is better when sautéing mushrooms?
 When they begin to cook, they release their natural moisture.
 This aids in browning!
 A sprinkle of salt moves the process along too.

 - Brown the venison.
-Cook the ground meat all the way through.
-Then add the onions and the garlic.
+After sautéing the onion and garlic.
+Cook the ground meat all the way through after seasoning.

 - Deglaze the pan.
 First with beer.
 Then add the beef stock.
 So much flavor!